thesp0nge/dawnscanner/README.md

 * [Sinatra](http://www.sinatrarb.com)
 * [Padrino](http://www.padrinorb.com)

+## Quick update from April, 2019

+We just released version 2.0.0 release candidate 1 with a YAML powered revamped knowledge base.
+Please note that dawnscanner will include a telemetry facility sending a POST  on https://dawnscanner.org/telemetry with an application id and some information about version and knowledge base.

+We won't now and ever collect your source code on our side.

 ## Quick update from November, 2018

 As you can see dawnscanner is on hold since more then an year.
 Sorry for that.